NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.

-A clash between an existing member zone's name and an incoming member zone's name (via transfer or update), may be an attempt to migrate a zone to a different catalog.
+A clash between an existing member zone's name and an incoming member zone's name (via transfer or update), may be an attempt to migrate a zone to a different catalog, but should not be treated as one except as described in {#cooproperty}.

 ## Member zone removal {#zoneremoval}